Only when you know what you do, can you do what you want. (Moshé Feldenkrais)

-I help people achieve well-being, improved mobility, and more creativity in their decision-making.
-Basically, I guide my clients through organized sets of gentle movements that they do slowly and with focus.
-These movements serve as tools for learning about how their body works and to discover ways to adjust, enhance, and refine the way they move and use themselves.
+I guide my clients through organized sets of gentle movements that they do slowly and with focus.
+They serve as tools for learning about how their body works and to discover ways to adjust, enhance, and refine the way they move and use themselves.

 Movement is crucial not only in the Feldenkrais method but, of course, in real life, always.
 It’s how we navigate, act, communicate, and express ourselves and our emotions.
-Most movements become habits, and over time habits become unsuited for changing contexts.
-Our movements significantly impact how we perceive and feel, sometimes leading to discomfort or pain.
-Knowing how to move optimally in any situation is essential.
+Our movements shape how we perceive and feel and understand the world around us.
+To facilitate our lives, we make habits and, over time, habits no longer suit to changed contexts.
+Sometimes movement habits lead to discomfort and pain.
+However, knowing how to move optimally in any situation is helpful, sometimes essential.
 The Feldenkrais method aims to heighten awareness of one’s own movement, reduce unnecessary tension, and find smoother, more comfortable and sustainable ways for moving through life.

-I offer private one-to-one sessions at my studio, where, together with my clients, we explore movement varieties through my gentle guidance.
-This is particularly useful for addressing personal issues.
-In group lessons and workshops clients are free to interpret my verbal movement instructions.
-This is a more independent way of exploring one’s movement scope and how to best use it.
+I offer private one-to-one sessions at my studio, where, together with my client, we take the time to explore movement varieties through my gentle guidance.
+This is optimal for focusing on very personal matters.
+In group classes and workshops, clients are free to interpret my verbal instructions.
+This is a more independent way of exploring one’s movement scope and how to optimise it.

 Schedule a quick call to know more how the Feldenkrais Method can help in your daily life